Sealabid

 We may charge seller commission only when a sale completes through Sealabid (as described in these Terms and the platform flow).
 Commission is based on the final accepted sale price.
 Current commission bands are shown on the Fees page.

-• If you exceed limits or fail verification requirements, we may pause publishing, hide listings, or restrict features until resolved.
+- If you fail verification requirements or trigger platform safeguards, we may pause submissions, hide listings, or restrict features until resolved.

-• We may change deposit/relist credit rules, fees/commission bands and listing limits in future.
-Changes apply to new listings created after the change takes effect (unless we are legally required to apply changes differently).
+- We may change fees, commission bands and platform safeguards in future.
+Changes usually apply to new listings created after the change takes effect (unless we are legally required to apply changes differently).

 Quick summary: